tmallonee/brickognize-webcam/README.md

 # brickognize-webcam
-allows you to use a webcam on brickognize
+user script that allows you to use a webcam on brickognize